Authentication flows and SCA

 # Major Banks (ASPSPs)

-The most widely used Swedish ASPSPs are:
+The most widely used Swedish ASPSPs, in order of significance, are:

 A full list of Swedish banks (as per EBA) is available here (opens new window).